RNA language models developed at UC Berkeley can predict mutations that improve RNA function

 Ribosomes are tiny factories that cells use to make proteins.
 For years, scientists have looked for ways to engineer these cellular factories to help us make medicines, polymers, or even clean up the environment with bioremediation.
-In a new preprint, researchers from the Innovative Genomics Institute (IGI), the NSF Center for Genetically Encoded Materials (C-GEM), and from UC Berkeley’s Department of Electrical Engineering and Computer Sciences (EECS) and Center for Computational Biology, led by IGI and C-GEM Investigator Jamie Cate, share deep learning models that bring us closer to using ribosomes as multi-purpose factories.
+In a new paper in Nature Communications, researchers from the Innovative Genomics Institute (IGI), the NSF Center for Genetically Encoded Materials (C-GEM), and from UC Berkeley’s Department of Electrical Engineering and Computer Sciences (EECS) and Center for Computational Biology, led by IGI and C-GEM Investigator Jamie Cate, share deep learning models that bring us closer to using ribosomes as multi-purpose factories.

 Ribosomes are made of a combination of RNA, DNA’s single-stranded cousin, and protein.
 Like DNA, RNA is made up of nucleotide bases represented by four letters.
-While researchers have made strides in using deep learning to predict protein structures with breakthrough tools like AlphaFold and ESMFold, RNA has received less attention.
+While researchers have made strides in using deep learning to predict protein structures with breakthrough tools like AlphaFold2 and ESMFold, RNA has received less attention.

 With existing sequencing methods, researchers could compare RNA from different organisms and find mutations that might result in different functions, but researchers looking to expand the capabilities of the ribosome could only learn so much from that approach, particularly because the natural variation found in ribosomes is relatively small.